-I’m delighted to be an Advisory Editor for the Oxford Dictionary of National Biography for a group of articles about women connected with Parliament.
-They will be published in August 2018.
+I was delighted to be an Advisory Editor for the Oxford Dictionary of National Biography for a group of articles about women connected with Parliament, published in August 2018.

 - Parliament (Qualification of Women) Act 1918